-High temperature can be cause a large percentage of power losses which are otherwise unexplainable.
-These are basic areas that can make a huge difference to the way the car behaves.
-The temperatures can be controlled through a variety of key aerodynamic tweeks to ducting and body work, to the cleaver use of Thermal management products.
+High temperature can cause a large percentage of power losses which are otherwise unexplainable.
+These are basic areas that can make a huge difference in the way the car behaves.
+The temperatures can be controlled through a variety of key aerodynamic tweaks to ducting and bodywork, to the clever use of Thermal management products.

 An engine is designed to work within a certain temperature range, exceed this and expensive and irreversible damage can be made to the internal components.
 By keeping excessive heat away from some components can increase the lifespan as well as maybe even increasing their performance.